Sterophonick/RiiConnect24-VFF-Downloader-Steam-Deck/README.md

 ## Usage

-Run setup.sh and then run rc24

-Does not automatically update so you have to run rc24 every time you want updated news and weather.
+Run setup.sh and it creates a service (shoutouts to SteamDeckHomebrew) that will fetch new files every thirty minutes